Reducing single-use plastic bags

 Our frequently asked questions page addresses many common inquiries.

-Residents and businesses are invited to take our short survey to help guide how the bylaw is implemented and timelines.
+Residents and businesses were invited to take our short survey to help guide how the bylaw is implemented and timelines.
 The results were used to inform council.